mshabram/LSST-DSFP-Session-4/README.md

 * Learn how to use a computing infrastructre that allows you to carry out future HBM research projects.<br />
 * Gain a sense for the workflow involved in setting up an HBM, in particular, using key diagnostics and simulated data.<br />
-* Practice data wrangling with pandas data frames and numpy dictionaries.<br />
+* Practice data wrangling with Python Pandas data frames and Python Numpy dictionaries.<br />
-* Understand the relationship between data quantity, quality, number of iterations, and analysis model complexity.
-The term analysis model is also refered to as a generative model, a population model, or sometimes a shape function.<br />
+* Understand the relationship between data quantity, quality, number of iterations needed when performing MCMC, and analysis model complexity (the term analysis model is also refered to as a generative model, a population model, or sometimes a shape function).<br />
 * Learn how to run HBM on datasets with missing values using JAGS.<br />
 <b>Later:</b>
 * Notebook 2: model mispecification and regularization, (e.g., running Nm2 simulated data through an Nm1 analysis model used in the HBM)<br />